UPDATE: In 2020, Medicaid requirements and application steps are expected to remain the same.

 Additionally, Medicaid eligibility requirements differ for pregnant women and children younger than 6 years of age.
 To meet Medicaid eligibility requirements, households of one must not exceed $1,504 monthly, households of two must not exceed $2,029 monthly, households of three must not exceed $2,553 monthly, households of four must not exceed $3,078 monthly and households of five must not exceed $3,602.

-- Applicants who meet Medicaid benefits eligibility but are younger than 65 years of age and not disabled should complete an Application for Health Care Coverage form and return it to a local Social Service office.
+- Applicants who are younger than 65 years of age and not disabled should complete an Application for Health Care Coverage form and return it to a local Social Service office.
 These forms are available through the North Dakota Department of Human Services.

-- Applicants who meet Medicaid benefits eligibility and who wish to apply for food, cash or child care assistance should fill out the Application for Assistance form and return it to a local Social Service office.
+- Applicants who wish to apply for food, cash or child care assistance should fill out the Application for Assistance form and return it to a local Social Service office.

-- Applicants who meet Medicaid benefits eligibility and are aged, blind or disabled and want to apply for Medicaid benefits, coverage in a basic care facility and the Medicare Savings Program should complete a Health Care Application for the Elderly and Disabled form.
+- Applicants who are aged, blind or disabled and want to apply for Medicaid benefits, coverage in a basic care facility and the Medicare Savings Program should complete a Health Care Application for the Elderly and Disabled form.